robotlolita/robotlolita.github.io/_posts/2013-09-22-the-importance-of-being-typed.md

 Oh, but wait, I'm obviously missing something important here. "**Handlebars and Mustache are for HTML, you dumb!
 They'll escape stuff automatically for you!**" But of course, how could I forget this, Handlebars and Mustache have been written with HTML in mind, and SQL/Shell injections are a whole different beast, and totally a solved problem... or is it?

-There **is** a more fundamental problem that we're kind of missing here: we're just repeating the same mistakes of the past by writing buggy String concatenation, and buggy Regular Expression-based parsers.
+There **is** a more fundamental issue that we're kind of missing here: we're just repeating the same mistakes of the past by writing buggy String concatenation, and buggy Regular Expression-based parsers.
 Of course we can make this all work, people did back in the days.
 That we can make it work **is not the problem**, the problem is that **no one will tell us when it doesn't work**.
 Or, in other words, it's just too easy to forget to escape a little piece of data and have [Little Bob Tables throw the work of your whole life into the void][bob-tables] — and that's when you'll learn that something "didn't work".

 But Handlebars and Mustache will escape things automatically, so that solves all of our problems, right?
 No one will ever get a XSS injection, because Handlebars will automatically replace all of your `<` characters by `&lt;`.
 This is **amazing**, right?
 Well, it is, until you have to actually deal with HTML and other structured formats, as your *input* for the template.

-So, let's suppose you have a piece of HTML that was generated from another process, that you know it's safe (it plays correctly by the rules of HTML), and you want to embed in another template:
+So, let's suppose you have a piece of HTML that was generated from another process, that you know to be safe (it plays correctly by the rules of HTML), and you want to embed in another template:

 	<div>{{ yourHTML }}</div> :)

 The previous template is no good, because now all of the `<` characters will be replaced by `&lt;` and the final thing will mean something else entirely.
-But Handlebars allows one to include any HTML verbatim in another template by using the "triple-staches":
+But Handlebars allows one to include any HTML verbatim in another template by using the "triple-stashes":

 	<div>{{{ yourHTML }}}</div> :)